O filii et filiae: Melody

 The melody begins with a three-fold Alleluia, sung as a refrain, beginning and ending on the tonic.
 The first and second lines of each stanza share the same melody, and the third line takes its melody from the refrain.

 The rhythm of the hymn is that of number and not of accent or of classical quantity.
 However, the melody to which it is sung can scarcely be divorced from the lilt of triple time.
 As a result, there is sometimes the appearance of a conflict between the accent of the Latin words and the real, if unintentional, stress of the melody.
 A number of hymnals give the melody in plain-song notation, and (theoretically, at least) this would permit the accented syllables of the Latin text to receive an appropriate stress of the voice.
 Commonly, however, the hymnals adopt the modern triple time.

-The melody has been used as the inspiration for numerous organ pieces, including settings by French baroque composers Marc-Antoine Charpentier (H.312 and H.356), Pierre Dandrieu, and Jean-Francois Dandrieu, as well as variations by Alexandre Guilmant.
+The melody has been used as the inspiration for numerous organ pieces, including settings by French baroque composers Marc-Antoine Charpentier (H.312 and H.356), Pierre Dandrieu, and Jean-Francois Dandrieu, as well as variations by Alexandre Guilmant and Pierre Jean Porro.